 PHP, ASP and ASP.NET scripting languages do support batched queries when interacting with the back-end DBMS with a couple of exceptions.
-The table on the following page clarifies where batched queries are supported in a default installation.
+The following

 6PHP is a scripting language originally designed for producing dynamic web pages.
 It has evolved to include a command line interface capability and can be used in standalone graphical applications.